Continuing from yesterday ...

 Trausti looked around on the apprentices, professors and guests, and noticed Tristan and David exchanging glances, but did not quite grasp the undercurrent.
 Had they ben dogs, he would have thought them imagining some easy to get treats.

 He drew a breath and continued: "Now, I know that most of you here would like a Familiar.
 You imagine how nice it would be to have someone totally loyal, always ready to defend you, or for a cuddle," Haukur rubbed his beak against Trausti's thumb as if proving his words.
-Susan smiled, thinking of Granny's owls on the clothes line, she would thing twice before accepting a rubbing from their lethal beaks.
+Susan smiled, thinking of Granny's owls on the clothes line, she would think twice before accepting a rubbing from their lethal beaks.

 "But you forget all the problems," Trausti continued, "How many of you have ever had a pet?"
 A bit less than a third of the apprentices raised their hands.